-Construction is a complicated process, and even more takes place behind the scenes.
+Construction projects are complicated at all stages.
+With so many moving parts, disputes are prevalent.
 To gain and maintain a foothold in the industry, you need an attorney with a concrete understanding of all the complexities.

 At Lincoln Derr, our legal team has supported clients in many facets of the construction industry.
-We have more than 100 years of legal expertise and have worked hundreds of cases.
+Words matter and the people behind them make all the difference.
+Let us show you what we do.

 Our team can offer insight in matters related to any of the following: